GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Graph-Oriented ORAM ( )

-\tinypara{\sysname index. } We then model the partitioned graph $\mathsecret{\gb}$ with two sub-ORAMs for vertex- and edge-centric queries, respectively: 1) \voram models the 2d-partitioned graph as an array (\code{Arr}) of $b$ partitions, each containing $bl$ secret edges, \ie one row of blocks in 2d-partition; and 2) \eoram models the graph as an array of $b^2$ partitions, each is an edge block containing $l$ secret edges.
-The indices of \eoram is the flattened indices of edge blocks, \ie the index of block $(i, j)$ is $ib + j$.
+\tinypara{Step 3 - MPC servers construct secure index.} To enable secure and efficient access to the target partition for each query, \sysname builds the partitions as ORAMs.
+Specifically, we model the partitioned graph $\mathsecret{\gb}$ with two ORAMs for vertex- and edge-centric queries: (1) \voram models $\mathsecret{\gb}$ as an array (\code{Arr}) of $b$ partitions, each is one row of $b$ blocks; and (2) \eoram models $\mathsecret{\gb}$ as an array of $b^2$ partitions, each is an edge block.
+The indices of \eoram are the flattened indices of the blocks, \ie the index of block $(i, j)$ is $ib + j$.

-The two sub-ORAMs are initialized in the following way, similarly to ORAM: 1) shuffling the graph partitions in the unit of partitions according to a random permutation $\pi$ to construct \code{ShufArr}, and storing the secret permutation representation $\mathsecret{\vec{\pi}}$.
-We refer to this procedure as \prot{ShuffleMem}; and 2) constructing the index map that translates the logical index $\mathsecret{i}$ into a physical index $p$ pointing to the target partition of \code{ShufArr}, where \code{Arr}$_i$ and \code{ShufMem}$_p$ refer to the same partition, \ie $p = \pi(i)$.
-The index map construction phase follows the same recursive procedure as ORAM (see Section~\ref{subsec:oram}).
-Note that only the number of partitions, not the partition size, determines the depth of \sysname indexing layer, \ie $b$ and $b^2$ for \voram and \eoram, respectively.
+The two sub-ORAMs are initialized in the following way, similar to ORAM: (1) shuffling the graph in the unit of partitions according to a random permutation $\pi$ to construct \code{ShufArr}, and storing the secret permutation representation $\mathsecret{\vec{\pi}}$.
+We refer to this procedure as \prot{ShuffleMem}, which is the primary bottleneck during \sysname initialization.
+To enhance the efficiency, Section~\ref{subsec:shuffmem} provides a constant-round \prot{ShuffleMem} for the underlying $(2,3)$-secret shares.
+(2) constructing the index map that translates the logical index $\mathsecret{i}$ into a physical index $p$ pointing to the target partition of \code{ShufArr}, where \code{Arr}$_i$ and \code{ShufArr}$_p$ refer to the same partition.
+The construction phase follows the same procedure as ORAM (see Section~\ref{subsec:goram-pre}).